worldline/angular-training/README.md

 ## Train with us
 You can follow the training here: https://worldline.github.io/angular-training/

-Most chapters include some practical work to do on your own machine, the corrections are available here: [Corrections folder](https://github.com/worldline/angular-training/tree/main/angular15-corrections)
+Most chapters include some practical work to do on your own machine, the corrections are available here: [Corrections folder](https://github.com/worldline/angular-training/tree/main/angular19-corrections)

 ## Contribute

-In most cases, you do not need any special knowledge of [Vuepress](https://v2.vuepress.vuejs.org/) (the static-site generator used to transform the markdown into the final training website) or Vue to contribute.
+In most cases, you do not need any special knowledge of [Vuepress](https://v2.vuepress.vuejs.org/) (the static-site generator used to transform the markdown into the final training website) or Vue to contribute as the content is written in markdown.

 ### Start locally